imadali120/vakit-cli/README.md

-# Vakit - Prikaz vakat vremena za gradove u Bosni
+# Vakit - Bosnian prayer time displayer

-Ovaj Python program sa Rich bibliotekom prikazuje vakat vremena za odabrani grad u Bosni koristeći Aladhan API.
+This Python program uses the Rich library and displays the prayer times for the cities listed below in Bosnia and Herzegovina, using Al Adhan API.

-Podrška za gradove:
+Cities:
 Sarajevo
 Banja Luka
 Mostar